How NaNoWriMo Works for Educators

 5. Enroll students in your class with a unique classroom code.

-Students can join your classroom automatically by inputting your classroom's unique access code when they sign up for Young Writer accounts (if they enroll this way, they don't need personal or parent email addresses).
-They can also join your classroom after they've signed up by clicking the "Join a classroom" link on their dashboard and inputting your classroom's access code.
+Students can join your classroom by inputting your classroom's unique access code when they sign up for Young Writer accounts.
+Please instruct them to click the "Join a classroom" link on their dashboard and inputting your classroom's access code if they missed the prompt.
 Your classroom's access code is found in the Classroom Admin area of each class's page.

 Access code